dhimmel/blog/content/posts/2015-06-29_plos-and-publishing-delays/plos-and-publishing-delays.md

 ## Publication and acceptance times for all journals

-The table below shows the median days till acceptance and publication for all journals.
-Journals whose article timestamps were missing from PubMed are not included.
+The table below shows the median days till acceptance and publication for 3,482 journals.
+A journal may be omitted if it is not indexed by PubMed or had no timestamped articles since 2014.

 <table id="journals" class="display" cellspacing="0" width="100%">
   <thead>